Lifelong Learning for Seniors

 - Enjoy discounted or free tickets to Furman music events and athletic events

 You can also participate in the Adopt-a-Grandparent/Adopt-a-Grandchild program, which pairs you with a Furman student.
 It’s an opportunity to mentor, to learn, and to stay connected to a younger generation.
-Learn more about why young seniors are choosing university-based retirement communities.
+Learn more about why young seniors are choosing university-based retirement communities and how lifelong learning keeps you feeling young.

 Our ‘Furman grandkid’ is now a junior.
 We’ve developed a great relationship with her.
 We share thoughts and ideas over lunch, dinner, store browsing, emails, etc. Our grandsons live in Michigan, and we don’t get to see them very often.
 Our adopted granddaughter, Rachel fills in that relationship very nicely.